What We Do

 WELCOME TO GOODWILL OMAHA!

 Many people know Goodwill Industries, Inc., Serving Eastern Nebraska and Southwest Iowa, (Goodwill Omaha) as a place to donate used clothing and household items or find great bargains.
-But you might not know the mission at the heart of our organization: We provide job training and placement services to people with disabilities and other disadvantages.
+But you might not know: We provide job training and placement services to people with disabilities and other disadvantages.

 The sale of donated items sold in Goodwill retail stores supports our employment programs and services.
 Here’s how: People in the community donate gently used items to Goodwill.
 We sell those donated items in our retail stores.
 The proceeds from those sales subsidize our job programs, giving thousands of individuals in the Omaha area the chance to earn a living, discover independence and succeed in life.